-To determine a disturbance conversion rate for gold production we used mapped surface disturbance of the Indian River from two different time periods (2010 and 2016).
-We determined the change in surface disturbance over that time period and related that increase with the gold production reported.
-This resulted in a "disturbance conversion rate" of 13,300 oz. gold mined per km.
-This rate was used in both placer scenarios for the whole region.
+The disturbance conversion rate was 13,300 oz. gold mined per km in both scenarios.
 In the low activity scenario, 98% of placer mining was simulated adjacent to currently active placer areas.
-In the high activity scenario, 90% of placer mining was simulated adjacent to currently and adjacent to currently active placer areas.
+In the high activity scenario, 90% of placer mining was simulated adjacent to currently active placer areas.
 The remaining activity was simulated in new (currently unmined) areas in both scenarios.